cloftus96/Synthetic-Data-Generation/README.md

 for this project.
 - Current supported resolutions are 1920x1080, and 1366x768.
 More resolutions may be added in the future.
+- This project uses Python scripts.
+The python 3.7 interpreter must be installed on the system in order for the the main script in this project to run.

 ### Error Codes
 - Error Code 0: Script ran as intended